You want to know what is the best diving camera out there right?

 You won’t find tough cams like the Olympus TG-4 or Nikon AW100 on this list.
 Why?
 Most are only rated to be taken to 20-30 ft, plus the quality isn’t great.
 Remember, this is about the best diving cameras out there not the just okay ones!
 Those types of cameras are great for snorkeling but aren’t the best options for scuba divers.

-3 THINGS TO CONSIDER TO FIND A HOUSING FOR YOUR DIVE CAMERA
+HOW TO CHOOSE A HOUSING FOR YOUR DIVE CAMERA

 Like I mentioned, underwater housings can cost more than the camera itself so choosing the right one is an extremely important decision.
 They do more than just keeping your camera dry.
 They also protect it from pressure, allow you to use the camera controls, enable the use of different lens ports and hold accessories like lighting.
 Be sure to invest wisely on this one!